-Changes to syllabus content

-Subject content, Paper 2, unit 4 Family - guidance has been added to indicate that some types of family, such as polygamous families and samesex families and some variations in marriage, such as civil partnerships, polygamy and polyandry, may be taught if appropriate to the local context and not restricted by law or regulation.
+Changes to syllabus content Subject content, Paper 2, unit 4 Family - guidance has been added to indicate that family and household forms such as polygamous families and same-sex families may be taught if appropriate to the local context and not restricted by law or regulation.
 Civil partnerships, polyandry, polygamy, polygyny and same-sex family have been removed from the list of key terms for unit 4.

-Changes to assessment

-• Details of the assessment, Paper 2 - guidance has been added to indicate the optional content for unit 4 Family will not be assessed, but may be used by candidates to support their responses.
+Changes to assessment Details of the assessment, Paper 2 - guidance has been added to indicate the optional content for unit 4 Family will not be assessed, but may be used by candidates to support their responses.
+Changes to availability The front cover and the availability section on page 21 have been updated.
+Other changes The 'Combining with other syllabuses' section on page 21 has been updated to correct the syllabus code for Cambridge IGCSE Sociology (0495)